cgetzen/cgetzen.github.io/organization/working-with-me.md

 #### 1-on-1's with my manager

 I thrive on honest, constructive feedback.
-Feedback can be negative or positive, and I don't like the "feedback sandwich".
+Feedback can be negative or positive, and I dislike the "feedback sandwich".
 I like to focus the conversation on technical decisions, career development, org-level processes, and where the industry is headed.

 #### Motivators